Hacker0x01/docs.hackerone.com/docs/hackers/directory.md

 Option | Detail
 ------ | ------
 Bugs Resolved | The total number of vulnerabilities the organization has resolved.
 If the field is marked with a `-` this means that there are no resolved reports.
 Minimum Bounty | The minimum bounty that will be given for a valid vulnerability.
-If the field is marekd with a `-` this means that there is no minimum bounty.
+If the field is marked with a `-` this means that there is no minimum bounty.

 Refer to this table to understand the different tags and icons associated with an organization: